Posted October 5, 2017 in Blog, Water Feature

 Hot tubs range in design and size, so it is important to decide how this outdoor feature will be used.
 Entertaining larger groups may require a larger tub and added features like televisions and speakers.
 For more intimate settings, a smaller tub will certainly do the job and take up less room on the patio.
 The key benefit of purchasing a hot tub is portability.
 While hot tubs are prefabricated with a shell made of a form of plastic, it can be relocated on your property if your landscape design changes, or with careful planning, it can be relocated to a different property altogether.
 Your hot tub is not stuck in place for eternity, there is flexibility within the life of the tub.

-With a little bit more vague description, a spa is defined as a ”warm-water hydromassage facility, usually for more than one person.”
+”warm-water hydromassage facility, usually for more than one person.”
 Eerily similar, but a spa has one major difference…it is a built-in feature.
 Spas are associated with swimming pools in the regard that they are normally attached or adjacent to the pool, further away from the home than a hot tub.
 This is a popular option with homeowners, because they see the value in not having to be out of the water for long when changing from spa to swimming pool.

 Unlike hot tubs, spas are custom built and constructed out of the same material of the swimming pool.
 More durable than a fiberglass hot tub, custom spas are usually constructed out of concrete or gunite and sunken into the ground making them fixed in location.
 Being incorporated into a swimming pool setting, the equipment for the spa is not self-contained like a hot tub, but the equipment is still hidden from sight, usually in the same location as the swimming pool equipment for close connection and ease of use.